veloxa/java_mooc_programs/README.md

-Authors: Brent Bailey and J
+Authors: Brent Bailey and Je